EnggTalha/EnggTalha/README.md

-# 🌟 AI Engineer | Generative AI & LLM Specialist | Conversation AI Specialist 🌟
+# 🌟 AI Engineer | Generative AI | Conversation AI Specialist 🌟

 ## 👋 About Me
 Building the future with AI—one solution at a time.